francesctr4/Ymir-Engine/README.md

 - How to use the engine, detailing the controls and any specific action

-## Additional functionality
+## Additional functionality (Cool features!!!)

-- Additional funcionality in he engine outside of the assignment requirements
-- Additional comments for the teacher to understand some part of the engine
+- Early Shader Implementation for Rendering Geometry with VAO (Vertex Shader and Fragment Shader).
+- Apply Transformations to Geometry with the Transform Component (Translation, Rotation and Scale).
+- Custom Icon Uploaded to the Engine Executable.